William Cavendish, Marquess of Hartington1

 M, #10295, b. circa 1567, d.
 6 April 1608

-Sir James Johnstone of Johnstone was born circa 1567.2 He was the son of Sir John Johnstone of that Ilk and Margaret Scott.2 He married Sarah Maxwell, daughter of Sir John Maxwell and Agnes Herries, Baroness Herries of Terregles, in 1588.2 He was murdered on 6 April 1608 by John Maxwell, 8th Lord Maxwell.1,2
+Sir James Johnstone of Johnstone was born circa 1567.2 He was the son of Sir John Johnstone of that Ilk and Margaret Scott.2 He married Sarah Maxwell, daughter of Sir John Maxwell and Agnes Herries, Lady Herries of Terregles, in 1588.2 He was murdered on 6 April 1608 by John Maxwell, 8th Lord Maxwell.1,2

-Sir James Johnstone of Johnstone was invested as a Knight in 1590.2 He held the office of Warden of the West Marches in 1596.1,2 He lived at Johnston, Pembrokeshire, Wales.1
+He was appointed Knight in 1590.2 He held the office of Warden of the West Marches in 1596.1,2 He lived at Johnston, Pembrokeshire, WalesG.1

 Child of Sir James Johnstone of Johnstone and Sarah Maxwell